IQEngine/IQEngine/client/README.md

 ### Folder structure

-The organization of the file structure it is heavily inpires by the [Web dev simplified article](https://blog.webdevsimplified.com/2022-07/react-folder-structure/) on how to structure a React project.
+The organization of the file structure it is heavily inspired by the [Web dev simplified article](https://blog.webdevsimplified.com/2022-07/react-folder-structure/) on how to structure a React project.

 The frontend is organized in the following folders:

 - `public`: Contains the static files that are served by the web server.
 - `src`: Contains the source code of the frontend.
-  - `features`: Contains the features and components that are used acroos multiple pages.
+  - `features`: Contains the features and components that are used across multiple pages.
     - `<feature-name>` Contains the React components that are used to build the feature with the name `<feature name>`.
       - `components`: Contains the React components that are used to build the feature with the name `<feature name>`.
       - `hooks`: Contains the React hooks that are used to build the feature with the name `<feature name>`.